 Recruit and hire employees FAQs

-Nowadays some companies do not even have an office.
+Nowadays, some companies do not even have an office.
 Everyone works remotely and they may get together a few times per year, often just team building.
-It is predicted that in the near future many workers will work from home.
+It is predicted that, in the near future, many workers will work from home.
 Advances in technology have negated the need for employees to work from the same location.
-Hiring remote workers also usually reduce costs for the company and the employee.
+Hiring remote workers also usually reduces costs for the company and the employee.